 Yes, Christi Sue, there has been discussion of beer & dogs & other things on this thread ... but I did see several actual good suggestions for painting gumboots interspersed into it.
 Our regular readers volunteer their time to help out a thousand new strangers a month; if they find a thread amusing they sometimes share camaraderie with their fellow regulars.

-For simplicity, my first try would be Krylon Fusion [affil. link to product info on Amazon] since it's a simple spray paint specifically made for painting plastic.
+For simplicity, my first try would be Krylon Fusion [affil. link to info/product on Amazon] since it's a simple spray paint specifically made for painting plastic.
 Good luck.

 Ted Mooney, P.E.

 finishing.com - Pine Beach, New Jersey